facelessuser/coloraide/docs/src/markdown/plugins/index.md

 ### Mix-ins

-If the color is a cylindrical space, Lab-ish space, or Lch-ish space, you can additionally add in the respective mix-in class: `Cylindrical`, `Labish`, or `Lchish`.
-It should be noted that `Lchish` is subclassed from `Cylindrical`.
+If the color is a cylindrical space, Lab-ish space, or LCh-ish space, you can additionally add in the respective mix-in class: `Cylindrical`, `Labish`, or `LChish`.
+It should be noted that `LChish` is subclassed from `Cylindrical`.

 === "Cylindrical"